Uber Knows You'll Pay Surge Pricing If This Happens

 But Uber said it would never use that knowledge to get more money from its customers.

-"We absolutely don’t use that to [...] push you a higher surge price, but it’s an interesting kind of psychological fact of human behavior," Chen said on the podcast.
+"We absolutely don’t use that to [...] push you a higher surge price, but it’s an interesting kind of psychological fact of human behaviour," Chen said on the podcast.

 According to Uber's internal data, riders are more likely to take on surge-priced fares when their phone is nearing the end of its battery life.